We broke a doggy world record! #DoggyXmasJumperDay

 The world record attempt took place at Pear Tree Café in Battersea Park, London, and saw dog owners, dog borrowers, children, families, pups and pooches wear their most wonderful woollies to help the charity campaign which makes the world better with a sweater.

 Not only did the event bark its way into a world record, it also raised funds for Save the Children’s vital work.
-By signing up, wearing a festive knit and donating to Save the Children’s Christmas Jumper Day on Friday 15 December, you’ll help the world’s forgotten children have a brighter future.
+By signing up, wearing a festive knit (or maybe a bandana if your pooch doesn't like a jumper) and donating to Save the Children’s Christmas Jumper Day in December, you’ll help the world’s forgotten children have a brighter future.

 Helena Wiltshire at Save the Children, says: “A huge thank you to every dog and owner who helped us break the world record for most dogs in Christmas jumpers.
 We are so grateful to BorrowMyDoggy and all the adorable pooches who wore their festive knits today to support Save the Children’s Christmas Jumper Day.”